Asia shares cautious ahead of China data test

 Industrial output and retail sales are forecast to show hefty annual gains given activity in April last year was badly marred by pandemic lockdowns.
 Exports remain strong as the developed world reopens, while stimulus at home should support retail spending.

-Japan's Nikkei (.N225) gained 0.4%, having also touched its lowest since early January last week.
+Japan’s Nikkei gained 0.4%, having also touched its lowest since early January last week.

 S&P 500 futures and Nasdaq futures were both flat, following Friday’s rally.